gregdaynes/gregdaynes.github.io/_posts/2024-12-04-advent-of-code-day-04.md

 Approaching with a plan, and remembering the pain around [y,x] from previous work (especially game dev), made today's challenge a breeze.

-I know there are branches of mathmatics and well defined algorithsm that make working with coordinate data easier, and faster, but I can't remember them, and also chose to not look it up.
+I know there are branches of mathematics and well defined algorithms that make working with coordinate data easier, and faster, but I can't remember them, and also chose to not look it up.

 Performance of the first implementations left a lot to be desired